GMT +9 hours

 From Tokyo, head southwest to snow-capped Mount Fuji, a tribute to Japan’s sublime beauty.
 Towering at 12,388 feet, it is Japan’s highest mountain and can even be seen from Tokyo on a clear day.
 Revered as one of Japan’s ‘Three Holy Mountains’, it attracts thousands of pilgrims every summer who hike to its sacred summit.

-If you stay in the ancient imperial city of Kyoto you can explore Nijo Castle, where each step on the ‘nightingale floor’ omits a squeak designed to warn against intruder.
+The stunning imperial city of Kyoto offers a stark contrast to high-tech Tokyo.
+Explore Nijo Castle, where each step on the ‘nightingale floor’ omits a squeak designed to warn against intruders.
 If you want to immerse yourself in the culture, visit Kanikakuni – a former geisha house.
 Here, you can dress up in a kimono and learn about the history of this traditional form of entertainment.
-The high-rise buildings and façades of the imperial city of Kyoto believe the hidden treasures that lie beyond.
-The former capital until 1867 and long regarded as the cultural heart of Japan, Kyoto boasts 17 UNESCO World Heritage Sites and a plethora of temples and shrines.
-The city is a proud guardian of its ancient traditions and its winding alleys lead to 17th Century teahouses, tranquil gardens and the famous geisha and maiko district of Gion.

-Despite its traffic past Hiroshima has emerged from the dark cloud of the devastating 1945 nuclear bombing as a vibrant and thriving city that boasts tree-lined boulevards, fantastic museums, historic monuments , enchanting gardens and excellent cuisine.
-Dubbed the ’City of Water’ due to the six rivers that flow through it, Hiroshima is famous for its delicious oysters and t is the gateway to the beautiful island of Miyajima, the Island of Shrines.
+Despite its tragic past, Hiroshima has emerged from the dark cloud of the devastating 1945 nuclear bombing as a vibrant and thriving city that boasts tree-lined boulevards, fantastic museums, historic monuments, enchanting gardens and excellent cuisine.

 Create your holiday